SEMICeu/uri.semic.eu-publication/config/README.md

 This setup also supports toolchain maintainers when propagating changes to layout or updates to the processing, as it much easier to create an incremental update and isolate problematic cases.

+The toolchain is created with the following setup in mind: one publication environment for one persistent URI domain for (new) terms.
+The default assumption is that the persistent URI domain and the publication domain coincide.
+For example, if  one has the persistent domain `data.myorganisation.org` then it is naturally to have your test publication environment active on url `dev.data.myorganisation.org`.

 # Disaster recovery & operational resources